nvminhtu/LearnPhaser/README.md

 * [Phaser Sandbox] - You also don't need install anything, you can code Phaser in a sandbox (using your browser).
 * [Sublime Text] - Light weight editor and easy to code and hightlight your work.
 * [Atom] - Powerful code editor now with thoundsand of plugins.
+* [Phaser Editor] - now only for Windows and Linux

 ### Todos